Thursday, January 31, 2019

 I was in a public library yesterday, sitting at a table not far from a bank of public computers.
 A patron, perhaps in her thirties, called a librarian over to help with filling in and printing a form.
 The librarian guided her: “You need the hyphen — that’s next to the zero.”
 “Let’s try double-clicking.
 Try again, faster.
 It’s really touchy.”

 Another patron, perhaps in his twenties, asked questions of a second librarian: “What’s a browser?”
 “What do I do about cookies?”
 The librarian said that she usually used Firefox.
-And she assured this patron that on a public computer, his browsing history would be deleted when he closed the browser.
+And she assured this patron that on a library computer, his browsing history would be deleted when he closed the browser.

 I thought of something Ira Glass says in a recent episode of This American Life: “One librarian told me that in her job, you really get in touch with just how many people really do not know how to use computers at all.”
 And I thought about the patience and kindness with which these librarians were solving problems and answering questions.
 Faulting the mouse — “It’s really touchy” — was an especially deft touch.